elpy1/awsenv/README.md

 Run commands or return credentials for different AWS profiles/roles

 ## Info
 Tool I use in conjuction with `aws-mfa` to improve workflow.
-Can be used to return AWS credentials when assuming role or run commands with required environment variables set.
-If you run `bash` you'll have `PS1` set in your environment to indicate the AWS environment you're working in.
+Can be used to return AWS assumerole credentials or run commands with required environment variables set.
+If you run `bash` you'll have `PS1` set in your environment (with `awsenv/profile` in green) to indicate the account you're working in.
 Will execute `aws-mfa` to re-prompt for mfa if command fails.

 ### Requirements
 - awscli